rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 </aside>

 <aside id="sn:jom">
-This is commonly referred to as a Judgment of Learning in the literature, but we use the term Judgement of Memory to distinguish it from our second judgment, the Judgment of Legibility; it also reflects the wording of the instructions.
+This is commonly referred to as a Judgment of Learning in the literature, but we use the term Judgment of Memory to distinguish it from our second judgment, the Judgment of Legibility; it also reflects the wording of the instructions.
 </aside>

 <aside id="sn:tasks">